-He is a charter trustee and lifetime member of the Latin Songwriters Hall of Fame and an active voting member of the National Academy of Recording Arts and Sciences (Grammy's) and Latin Academy of Recording Arts and Sciences (Latin Grammy's).
-Dr. Laufer currently serves as Associate Professor and Director of The School of Music at Western Carolina University and is co-founder of the Tacitus International Consulting Group.
+Laufer is a charter trustee and lifetime member of the Latin Songwriters Hall of Fame and an active voting member of the National Academy of Recording Arts and Sciences (Grammy's) and Latin Academy of Recording Arts and Sciences (Latin Grammy's).
+Dr. Laufer currently serves as Associate Professor and Director of The School of Music at Western Carolina University.
+He is a founding partner of the Tacitus International Consulting Group.

 Guest Speaker, Miami Summer Music Festival: Grant Writing for Tomorrow's Arts Entrepreneurs